Questions in Video

 Coast Guard statistics indicate that most delays in the licensing process are due to mistakes and oversights in the preparation of the application paperwork.
-An application package will vary depending on the license you’re applying for, but the necessary requirements are covered in the video and the following paragraphs.
+A USCG captain's license application package will vary depending on the license you’re applying for, but the necessary requirements are covered in the video and the following paragraphs.

 Common Questions About Applying for a Captain's License